ilyasergey/YSC2229/source/week-07-bloom.rst

 * File: ``BloomFilters.ml``

-Hashing can be useful for other applications besides distributing elements in an array when implementing a hash-table. for instance, we can also employ hashing for compactly representing the information of whether a certain element is or is not in a given set. to do so, let us first the introduce the following notion dealing with algorithms and data structures giving occasionally "wrong" answers.
+Hashing can be useful for other applications besides distributing elements in an array when implementing a hash-table.
+For instance, we can also employ hashing for compactly representing the information of whether a certain element is or is not in a given set.
+To do so, let us first the introduce the following notion dealing with algorithms and data structures occasionally giving "wrong" answers.

 .. admonition:: True Negatives and False Positives